Raszbanana/Mandatory_2NodeJS/README.md

 - Refresh Shop page upon user login (and signout?)
 It is a problem because if the user opens the login modal and logs in from the shop page, he/she will have to refresh it to run the fetch items request
 - Fix possible SQL injection exploits in the database queries
 - Add authLimiter to login requests
+- If a user tries to send requests to the API without a token, the request will just keep processing, need to implement a status code responds that says no authorization